 Brian: We actually have a very, very serious vetting process.
-You have to be accepted by the actual music producer or audio engineer that you want to apprentice for.
+You have to be accepted by the actual music producer or audio engineer that you want to extern for.
 When he says, “Yes,” he’s saying,” I think you can make it.
-I want you to be an apprentice at this studio.”
+I want you to be an extern at this studio.”
 It’s a very special opportunity.

 Brian: We’ve got a big problem and that is student debt.
 You’ve got hundreds of thousands if not millions of people in, frankly, every country right now graduating college only to find that there are no jobs for them in what they trained for.
 So what we do is say . . . your best possible way of getting a job is to be in the room where the hiring is done, and you have to stay out of debt in 2014.
 This isn’t 1985 anymore.
 Debt does kill dreams.
 And our mission is to keep kids out of debt and get them connected.